mayordegtyarev/SMC/README.md

 Adding new functions to the program at the time of 2022 is not planned, there will be only minor fixes.

 Functions:
-1 - average of 2 numbers
+1 - average of two numbers
-2 - sum of 3 numbers
+2 - sum of three numbers
 3 - сurrency сonverter

 ChangeLog: